talhavawda/student-lab-sectioning/ifs-solver/Readme.md

         - Timeslots are now according to the default of 288 slots per day and thus 5 minutes per slot
         - I modified the CoursesInputTemplate.xlsx and the corresponding Courses input file for the current 2020-Sem1-CAES-Wvl problem instance, as well as the 2020-Sem1-CAES-Wvl-OLD problem instance, and generated their new/updated input data XML files.
+    - Dealing with the unassigned course requests due to filled capacities.
+        - I created a modified instance (2020-Sem1-CAES-Wvl-no-extra-requests) of this 2020-Sem1-CAES-Wvl problem instance and increased the capacities of the BIOL103 and BIOL195 courses to 218 and 238 respectively in the Courses.xlsx input file so that there is no extra requests above the capacity for these courses (the number of requests matches the capacity), and ran the solver to obtain a complete solution
+        - I did this as I want a complete solution that I can use to do the Minimal Perturbation experimentation part - making changes to the input and resolving

 Todo: MAKE CHANGES AND RESOLVE - try out different termination conditions<br>
 Todo: Try out different heuristics. (modify config file)<br>
 Todo: DO A COMPLETE USER-SYSTEM OF THIS CPSOLVER FIRST<br>